-Tables 12 through 14 provide projections of the Actuarial Value of Assets, the Actuarial Accrued Liability, the UAAL and the Funded Ratio for MEABF, LABF and the Police and Fire Funds respectively.
-The Retirement Funds' level of funding level has decreased in recent years, most notably due to a combination of factors including: adverse market conditions and investment returns as a result of the financial downturn experienced in 2008 and beyond; and contributions that are lower than the Actuarially Required Contribution as a result of the Contribution Limitation.
-The declining Funded Ratios experienced by the Retirement Funds in recent years are similar to the funding challenges faced by other large governmental pension funds in the United States.
+Tables 12 through 15 provide projections of the Actuarial Value of Assets, the Actuarial Accrued Liability, the UAAL and the Funded Ratio for MEABF, LABF, FABF and PABF, respectively.
+The Retirement Funds' level of funding level has decreased in recent years, most notably due to a combination of factors, including: adverse market conditions and investment returns as a result of the financial downturn experienced in 2008 and beyond; and contributions that are lower than the Actuarially Required Contribution as a result of the Contribution Limitation.

-The projections in Tables 12 through 14 are based upon numerous variables that are subject to change, and are forward-looking statements regarding future events based on the Retirement Funds' actuarial assumptions and assumptions made regarding such future events, including that there are no changes to the current legislative structure and that all projected contributions to the Retirement Funds are made as required.
+The projections in Tables 12 through 15 are based upon numerous variables that are subject to change, and are forward-looking statements regarding future events based on the Retirement Funds' actuarial assumptions and assumptions made regarding such future events, including that there are no changes to the current legislative structure and that all projected contributions to the Retirement Funds are made as required.
 No assurance can be given that these assumptions will be realized or that actual events will not cause material changes to the data presented in these tables.